brotherbeer/mynum/README.md

 [testcppfile]: https://github.com/brotherbeer/mynum/blob/master/test.cpp

 ##Installation
-[mynum.h][mynumheaderfile] and [mynum.cpp][mynumcppfile] are the essential files the library required, and other files are the expansion of the core functions.
+[mynum.h][mynumheaderfile] and [mynum.cpp][mynumcppfile] are the essential files mynum required, and other files are the expansion of the core functions.

 Include [mynum.h][mynumheaderfile] and [mynum.cpp][mynumcppfile] into your project, and #include "mynum.h" in whichever file you need big integer operations.